microsoft/griffel/packages/eslint-plugin/src/rules/no-shorthands.md

 ## Rule Details

 The latest versions of Griffel supports CSS shorthand properties.
-However, some of the shorthands are not supported: borderColor, borderStyle & borderWidth.
+However, some of the shorthands are not supported: `borderColor`, `borderStyle` & `borderWidth`.

 Unsupported CSS shorthands are enforced by typings, but there are cases when they don't work as expected [microsoft/griffel#78](https://github.com/microsoft/griffel/issues/78).